Exploring Mastercard's Chargeback Mandates

 In October of 2018, Mastercard made the following changes:

-- For No Cardholder Authorization chargebacks (reason code 4837) When a merchant does a second presentment, new information such as the merchant’s name, location, or dates will no longer be allowed as a remedy to this type of chargeback when the merchant’s information is a mismatch between the authorization and the clearing.
+- For No Cardholder Authorization chargebacks (reason code 4837), when the merchant’s information contains a mismatch between authorization and clearing, new information such as the merchant’s name, location, or the transaction date is no longer a remedy to this type of chargeback during representment.

-- The Late Presentment chargeback rights and language have been moved from chargeback reason code 4834 (Point of Interaction Errors) to reason code 4808 (Authorization-Related Chargebacks), which addresses disputes about the timeliness of the presentment in relation to the authorization.
+- The Late Presentment chargeback rights and language were moved from chargeback reason code 4834 (Point of Interaction Errors) to reason code 4808 (Authorization-Related Chargebacks).

 - For reason code 4863 (Cardholder Does Not Recognize), supporting documentation like a letter or email from the cardholder is required.
 The documentation must be a direct result of communication with the cardholder.
-Expedited Dispute Resolution forms will not be allowed.
+Expedited dispute resolution forms are no longer allowed.
 For digital goods, documentation is required to support the reason for the dispute.